Eltham, Victoria: Sport

 World champions Emma Carney (triathlete) and Cadel Evans (racing cyclist) are both Eltham residents.

 The suburb is home to the Eltham Wildcats Basketball Club which is the largest basketball club in Australia, Eltham Redbacks Football Club and Eltham Cricket Club.

 Eltham Old Collegians Football Club compete in the VAFA.

 Eltham Football Club, known as the Panthers is an Australian Rules Club competing in the Northern Football League.

 Eltham Rugby Union Football Club is centrally located in Bridge St with teams for all groups including Masters.

-The suburb is home to the Eltham Tennis Club, Eltham Netball Club and Eltham Bowling Club (which has both grass and synthetic greens), and Eltham Lacrosse Club.
+The suburb is home to the Eltham Tennis Club, Eltham Netball Club and Eltham Bowling Club (which has two synthetic greens), and Eltham Lacrosse Club.

 Eltham Little Athletics Club is one of the largest of the eight clubs competing weekly at the Diamond Valley Little Athletics Centre at Willinda Park, Greensborough.

 Historic trestle bridge

-Eltham is home to a historic wooden railway trestle bridge.
-The bridge was built in 1902 and is the only wooden trestle bridge still in use in Melbourne's electric railway network.
-It is also one of few wooden trestle bridges in use in Victoria.
-It was built as part of the extension of the Hurstbridge Railway line from Heidelberg to Hurstbridge which opened in 1912.
+Eltham is home to a historic wooden railway trestle bridge which was built in 1902 as part of the extension of the Hurstbridge line from Heidelberg to Eltham.
+Today, it's the only wooden trestle bridge still in use in Melbourne's electric railway network, and is also one of few wooden trestle bridges in use in Victoria.